 Title: Mainstreaming EbA – strengthening ecosystem-based adaptation in planning and decision-making processes

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), within the framework of the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), through the International Climate Initiative (IKI)

-In order to implement the global project, GIZ cooperates with numerous international organisations such as the International Union for the Conservation of Nature and Natural Resources (IUCN), the International Institute for Environment and Development (IIED), the United Nations Environment Programme (UN Environment) and the United Nations University – Institute for Environment and Human Security (UNU-EHS).
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working together with numerous international organisations to implement the project worldwide.
+These include the International Union for Conservation of Nature (IUCN), the International Institute for Environment and Development (IIED), the United Nations Environment Programme and the United Nations University – Institute for Environment and Human Security (UNU-EHS).

 The project helped to anchor EbA in international politics and other relevant sectors, for example in cooperation with various United Nations (UN) institutions such as the Secretariat of the Convention on Biological Diversity (CBD) and the Partnership for Environment and Disaster Risk Reduction (PEDRR).

 A global knowledge network has been founded: the International EbA Community of Practice (CoP).
 It already has over 300 members from more than 30 countries and 14 international organisations.
 It is promoting EbA and its dissemination and mainstreaming in policy and practice worldwide.
 This has enabled the mainstreaming of the approach in international UNFCCC and CBD negotiations and the establishment of national CoPs.

 The project is supporting projects worldwide and reaches a broad target group of project participants, decision-makers and planners.
 It compiles the various approaches and develops publications, training courses, workshops and webinars on a wide range of relevant topics.
 This helps many actors in planning and implementing projects, in providing policy-making advice and therefore in mainstreaming EbA in the respective countries and at international level.